Kappaccinoh/zut/README.md

 - (DONE) Only group creator can start or end a game
 - (DONE) Locked Rooms cannot be left or joined
 - (DONE) Set up Seeds to populate the database on first load
+- (DONE) Dont allow for a blank space room to be created
+- (DONE) Dont allow for a blank space message to be created

 3. Game Mechanics Setup (Major Backend)
 - (DONE) Show which rooms are in progress